 The UA client is installed through

-apt.
-Make sure to confirm you have the latest Ubuntu Advantage client which is equal to or greater than version 27.
+apt and is present on all Ubuntu Server images.
+Confirm you have the latest Ubuntu Advantage client which is equal to or greater than version 27.

 Once you have verified your client, you will need to attach it to your UA account.

-Attach the UA client
+Attach the UA client (not needed for Ubuntu PRO)

 $ sudo ua attach YOUR_TOKEN